Skip to content

 His name is Lover of the Horse

-Tomorrow he desired to come out63b into the Land of Circuit [Galilaia].64 And he is finding Lover-of-the-Horse,65 and the Salvation is saying to himself, "Follow myself."
+In the tomorrow he willed to come out63b into the Land of Circuit ("Galilaia").64 And he is finding Lover of the Horse,65 and the Salvation is saying to himself, "Follow myself."

 Unsplit.